lisefrac/redtrilliumgardens.com/content/posts/native-plants/ageratina-altissima/index.md

 Oddly enough, **the common name comes from the fact that European colonists first thought it *cured* snakebite.** Allegedly some native (Shawnee) woman took pity on us and taught us better.

 **White snakeroot spreads aggressively.** (Just like sneks, amirite?)
 Given all those flowers on a single plant, you can imagine how!
-If that weren't enough it also spreads asexually, via rhizomes, especially in disturbed
+If that weren't enough it also spreads asexually, via rhizomes, especially in disturbed soil.

 For this reason, Wild Seed Project recommends planting it in areas where you've removed invasives and want something that can outcompete them.